kubecost/docs/storage.md

+### Cost Analyzer Persistent Volume

+#### Persisting data to disk cache
 Kubecost now supports persisting its cache of data to disk.
-This dramatically reduces the load on startup against your Prometheus/Thanos installations.
+This dramatically reduces the load on startup against your Prometheus/Thanos installations on pod restart/redeploy.

 * If you are new to kubecost
   * It is recommended that you back kubecost with a 32GB disk.
 Set persistentVolume.storage.size = “32Gi”